DevonVille/google-resume/README.md

-google-resume
+Google Resume
 =============

-A google resume written in Html and Sass
+A google-search style resume written in Html and Sass.